wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 ------------

 - Windows 10 or higher (Windows 10, 11).
 Windows 11 is not officially supported by NI, but has been tested to work.

+.. important:: As of 1/3/23 the 2023 Game Tools are not yet available.
+Game Tools will likely be available sometime on 1/4 or 1/5.

 - Download the `FRC Game Tools <https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html>`__ from NI.

 .. image:: images/labview/offline-installer.png